-A new index looking at corruption and justice aims gives insight into how people experience rule of law in everyday life – in South Africa and around the world.
+A new index looking at corruption in South Africa as well as justice, aims gives insight into how people experience rule of law in everyday life – in South Africa and around the world.

 “The Index is the world’s most comprehensive data set of its kind and the only to rely solely on primary data, measuring a nation’s adherence to the rule of law from the perspective of how ordinary people experience it,” WJP said.

 Of the 102 countries measured, South Africa ranks 36th, on par with countries including Hungary and Croatia, but far below global leaders, Denmark, Norway and Sweden.